 Upon founding Locust Street Group in 2008, Barnhart quickly designed and ran one of the largest grassroots campaigns in history during the spirited and hotly debated healthcare reform campaign.
 Since then, Barnhart has grown Locust Street into one of the fastest growing and most respected grassroots communications firms in Washington, DC, managing numerous multi-million dollar campaigns that have achieved results for clients in Washington and in state capitols across the U.S.

-Barnhart’s political resume also includes leadership roles on the campaigns of winning candidates and elected officials across the country, such as Former Governor and now U.S. Senator Tim Kaine, Former Senator and Secretary of State Hillary Clinton, and current Secretary of State John Kerry.
+Barnhart’s political resume also includes leadership roles on the campaigns of winning candidates and elected officials across the country, such as Former Governor and now U.S. Senator Tim Kaine, Former Senator and Secretary of State Hillary Clinton, and former Secretary of State John Kerry.
 In 2006, he was part of the DCCC campaign team that swept the Democrats back into the majority.

 Barnhart is a proud Virginia Tech graduate, and enjoys spending his spring and summer (and hopefully fall) evenings rooting hard for the Washington Nationals.